Best Tablets with USB Ports (2020)

 The built-in USB interface is ideal for supporting dual functionality – establishing mass storage connections and charging devices.
 So, the G Pad II is equipped to support your everyday usage needs, be it transferring a chunk of data to or from this tablet or wanting to quickly juice up your phone’s battery.

-The 4,200 mAh battery holds the promise of long hours of uninterrupted usage, irrespective of whether you are using the tablet for simple tasks such as document editing and web surfing or heavy duty tasks such as playing video content and games.
+The 4,200 mAh battery holds the promise of long hours of uninterrupted usage, irrespective of whether you are using the tablet for simple tasks such as document editing and web surfing or heavy-duty tasks such as playing video content and games.

 Compatible with the Android 5.1.1 Lollipop operating system, the tablet supports multi-touch navigation with ease.
-The built-in stylus pen comes in handy when scribbling notes or sketching, allowing you to stay in control of the screen and offering enhanced ease of use and accuracy.
+The built-in stylus pen comes in handy when scribbling notes or sketching, allowing you to stay in control of the screen and offer enhanced ease of use and accuracy.

 The Dual Window feature that allows you to run two different applications on the same screen and even drag and drop content from one to the other is certainly the surprise bonus feature of the G Pad II.